 Blade Material/Hardness: High carbon stainless steel

-Features: Fixed blade, molded rubber grip, knurled striking surface butt cap, integrated fire starter with integrated diamond sharpener, emergency micro lanyard whistle
+Features: Fixed blade, molded rubber grip, knurled striking surface butt cap, an integrated fire starter with an integrated diamond sharpener, emergency micro lanyard whistle

 Best use: Utility